 “By virtue of enthusiastic performances, we are transported into an almost magical world.
 And the voices delight; it is easy to get carried away by the music alone.” –Mukul Khurana, San Diego Reader

 “Well done.
 And you might leave with joy in your heart.”–Mukul Khurana, San Diego Reader

-The required materials for Miracle on 34th Street: A Live Musical Radio Play include:
+The Authorized Materials/Rehearsal Package for Miracle on 34th Street: A Live Musical Radio Play includes: